 With the stages of a social engineering attack in mind, how can you spot a social engineering attack before it’s too late?

 Some of the most obvious signs are also the most difficult to spot as they masquerade as regular events.
 However, the art of spotting the unexpected or when something is just ‘not right’ is something that regular Security Awareness Training helps to establish.

 Here are five typical signs of social engineering:

 An Unexpected Attachment or Link

-Phishing emails and smishing (mobile phishing) often contain either an attachment or a link to a malicious website.
+Phishing attacks and smishing (mobile phishing) often contain either an attachment or a link to a malicious website.
 The email itself will contain typical behavioural motivators, such as urgency, emotional pressure, curiosity, fear and threats, and other concerning statements, such as a security threat.
-The phishing message will encourage the recipient to open an attachment or click on a link using these emotional pressures.
+The phishing attack will encourage the recipient to open an attachment or click on a link using these emotional pressures.